TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 The same as [`assets-rep-periods-partitions.csv`](@ref asset-rep-periods-partitions-definition), but for flows.

-If a flow is not specified in this file, the flow time resolution will be for each time step by default (e.g., hourly).
+If a flow is not specified in this file, the flow time resolution will be for each timestep by default (e.g., hourly).

 #### [`assets-timeframe-partitions.csv`](@id assets-timeframe-partitions)